TIY-Rails-1507/Rails/01_first_rails_app.md

 Leave the server running and open a new console\terminal window to continue working...

-## What just happened?
+## 1.1 What just happened?

 We installed rails and created our first app.
 Rails generated a load of files for us.
-The main folders we need note are:
+The main folders we should note are:
 * app
   * where the main application code is written
 * app/view